 A new species emerges from the shadows

-Researchers from the Diversity, Adaptation and Development of Plants laboratory (IRD / Université de Montpellier) have been involved in the discovery of a hitherto unknown flowering plant.
+Researchers from the Plant Diversity, Adaptation, and Development Laboratory (IRD/University of Montpellier) participated in the discovery of a previously unknown flowering plant.
 Many questions remain.

-It lived hidden from the eyes of the world, and could probably have remained so for many centuries, lurking in the thick Gabonese rainforest.
-She is Sirdavidia solannona, the flowering plant brought out of anonymity by Gabonese and French botanists from the Écologie, systématique et évolution (Université Paris-Sud / CNRS) and Diversité, adaptation, développement des plantes (IRD / Université de Montpellier) laboratories.
-For any botanist, the discovery of an unrecorded plant is a grail.
-And when it doesn't belong to any known genus, it's a real jackpot!
+It lived hidden from the world and could undoubtedly have remained so for centuries, lurking in the thick tropical forest of Gabon.
+It is Sirdavidia solannona, a flowering plant brought out of anonymity by Gabonese and French botanists from the Ecology, Systematics and Evolution Laboratory (Paris-Sud University/CNRS) and the Plant Diversity, Adaptation and Development Laboratory (IRD/University of Montpellier).
+For any botanist, the discovery of an unlisted plant is like finding the Holy Grail.
+When, on top of that, it belongs to no known genus, it's like hitting the jackpot!

 New species

-The discovery of this plant with its delicate red flowers is an unexpected one, to say the least.
-The region that shelters it - the Crystal Mountains - is one of the most explored areas of Gabon by botanists.
-Proof that the tropical forest and its maze of plants still hold many surprises in store...
+The discovery of this plant with delicate red flowers is unexpected, to say the least.
+The region where it grows—the Crystal Mountains—is one of the areas of Gabon most explored by botanists.
+Proof that the tropical forest and its maze of vegetation still hold many surprises...

-DNA sequence analysis confirmed the need to create a new genus to classify this plant, whose most closely related species turned out to be endemic to Tanzania, located in an isolated forest over...
-3,000 km away!
+Analysis of DNA sequences confirmed the need to create a new genus to classify this plant, whose closest relative turned out to be a species endemic to Tanzania, located in an isolated forest more than 3,000 km away!

-Another curiosity is that Sirdavidia solannona, which belongs to the Annone family (Annonaceae), is characterized by a mode of pollination never before seen in the Magnoliidae (the group of plants that includes, among others, the Annone family).
-Many unknowns remain to be deciphered in order to unravel the mysteries of this species.
-In any case, one thing is certain: Sirdavidia solannona can kiss its peace and quiet goodbye...
+Another curiosity is that Sirdavidia solannona, which belongs to the Annonaceae family, is characterized by a mode of pollination never before observed among Magnoliidae (the group of plants that includes, among other families, the Annonaceae).
+Many unknowns therefore remain to be deciphered in order to unravel the mysteries of this species.
+One thing is certain, however: Sirdavidia solannona can say goodbye to its tranquility...